Tanaka-20/2025_ia651_munaki_mudzimbasekwa/README.md

 LIME provided a clear visualization of which features contributed to pushing the prediction away from Low toward Medium or High.

+# CONCLUSION

+This project successfully demonstrated an end-to-end pipeline for predicting U.S. house price categories using both regression and classification approaches.
+Initially framed as a regression problem, Linear Regression with geolocation emerged as the best model in terms of RMSE and R².
+However, by reframing the task into a classification problem using quartile-based price categories (Low, Medium, High), we were able to provide more interpretable results and better model decision thresholds.

+Among classification models, Random Forest with SMOTE-balanced and geolocation-enriched data achieved the highest accuracy (≈85%), outperforming other models like XGBoost.
+Feature engineering played a crucial role — derived features like effective_year and was_renovated contributed to performance gains, while latitude and longitude helped inject spatial context.

+LIME visualizations further validated the trustworthiness of the model.
+For example:

+For Row 100, LIME showed that features like num__bathrooms and num__sqft_living drove the prediction toward the High category with 43% probability.

+For Row 700, the predicted class was Medium (40% probability), with influential features like num__sqft_lot, num__sqft_above, and num__bathrooms.

+These visual explanations confirmed that the model relied on reasonable housing characteristics, aligning with domain knowledge in real estate.